The Chief Compliance Officer

 4. Cybersecurity and Data Privacy: Ensuring compliance with cybersecurity laws and protecting sensitive data from breaches.

-As cyber threats become increasingly sophisticated, organizations must comply with cybersecurity laws and data privacy regulations to protect sensitive information from unauthorized access, breaches, and cyberattacks.
+As hybrid and cyber threats become increasingly sophisticated, organizations must comply with cybersecurity laws and data privacy regulations to protect sensitive information from unauthorized access, breaches, and cyberattacks.
 CCOs play a pivotal role in ensuring that companies implement robust cybersecurity frameworks and privacy policies while meeting regulatory obligations.

 Cybersecurity and data privacy are closely linked but distinct.
 Cybersecurity refers to the technologies, processes, and measures that protect systems, networks, and data from cyber threats.
 Data Privacy focuses on how personal and sensitive data is collected, stored, shared, and used, ensuring compliance with data protection laws.
 The CCOs must ensure both cybersecurity and data privacy requirements are met.